What is a Power of Attorney?

 You can revoke your Durable Power of Attorney at any time during your life as long as you are competent to do so.
 If anyone is currently relying on your POA, be sure to notify those people that you are revoking the POA.
 This is why it is important to keep a list of everyone who has a copy of your Power of Attorney, so you can notify them if you change or revoke the document.

 A Durable Power of Attorney is a critical part of every estate plan.
-Powers & Neal has a variety of estate plan packages that can be customized to suit your unique needs.
+Neal Law Firm has a variety of estate plan packages that can be customized to suit your unique needs.
 Call Scottsdale trust attorney Abigail Neal at (480) 699-7992 today to schedule an appointment.